 Controlling Cookies in Firefox

 If you’re a Firefox user, you’ll find robust built-in controls.
 Open up Firefox and click on the main Menu button, then Options > Privacy.
 Once in the Privacy menu, click the first dropdown menu option under “History.”
 By default, this is set to “Remember History”—change it to “use custom settings for history.”

 Under “Accept third-party cookies,” select “Never.”
 You can also change the first-party cookie setting de-selecting “Accept cookies from sites”.
 You can click the “Exceptions” button to manually add your most visited websites to the list, enabling them to store cookies for convenient logins and other settings.
 Just type the domain of the website and click “Allow” in this window to create the exception rule for the whitelist.
 You should be able to see which of your most visited sites really need cookie support after a week or two of regular browsing.

 If you want to really dig in and get your hands dirty, you can examine cookies on a cookie-by-cookie basis by click on the Show Cookies button found on the Privacy tab.
 There, you can get detailed information about cookies and manually delete them.

 Controlling Cookies in Google Chrome

-To access cookie controls in Chrome, click the main menu icon in the upper-right corner of the browser, then scroll to the bottom of the tab and click “Advanced.”
+To access cookie controls in Chrome, click the main menu icon in the upper-right corner of the browser, choose “Settings” from the menu, then scroll to the bottom of the tab and click “Advanced.”